JulieMariaJ/Scoring_TCRpMHC_structures/scoring_TCRpMHC_structures/README.md

 Guide for running pipeline
 ------------
-Data found in data folder
+Data found in data folder \n
-Datapreparation:
+Datapreparation:\n
 1. Generate structures with TCRpMHCmodels as explained in the TCRpMHCmodels directory README.md file
 2. Run make_dataset.py for ESM-IF1 prediction on peptide residues in complexes
 3. Run all_cdr3_neighbours.py for ESM-IF1 predictions on CDR3 residues (within 4Å) of TCR of complexes